 Because there are evolutionary artifacts in the TCGA germline based on natural selection, future CNV research should possibly be performed on a new cancer repository (Webster et al., 2019).
 It is most likely that the evolutionary artifacts have not introduced much bias into this study.
 However, one should be aware that they exist and that they are not able to be controlled for in this research, as quantity and quality of data is are limiting factors.
 Evolutionary artifacts would most likely not make a difference in treatment options that may arise from research such as this.

-Studies such as this can be considered foundational to future personalized cancer treatments and target therapy.
-However, most antineoplastic molecules are of a narrow therapeutic index and small dose alterations may lead to toxicity, thus, chemotherapy dosing changes based on genetics may be unlikely from CNV studies such as this (Eaton & Lyman, 2019).
+Studies such as this can be considered foundational to future personalized cancer treatments and targeted therapy.
+Most antineoplastic molecules are of a narrow therapeutic index and small dose alterations may lead to toxicity, thus, chemotherapy dosing changes based on genetics may be unlikely from CNV studies such as this (Eaton & Lyman, 2019).
 A two to three gene CNV signature test could possibly be implemented from studies such as this to present information about probability for survival to the patient and physician.
 This

 19